mattpe/node-ci-intro/lecture/readme.md

 ### Deployment Pipeline

-- A deployment pipeline is an system responsible for (automated) continuous delivery of software
+- A deployment pipeline is a system responsible for (automated) continuous delivery of software
 - It deploys code to dev, test and production environments, enforces approval gates, and executes automated tests
-- Stages
+- Primary phases:
-  1. Check-in new version of code
+  1. Developer writes code with new or updated software functionality
+  1. **Commit**: updated code (the change) is committed to version control system
-  1. Compile and provide binaries for later testing and integration stages
+  1. Compilation of code provides binaries for later testing and integration stages (if needed)
-  1. Later stages may include automatic or manual checks
+  1. **Test**: the change undergoes multiple automated tests
+  1. **Stage**: the change is deployed to a realistic environment for final testing.
-  1. Stages proceed either automatically (if tests pass) or require human authorization
+  1. Stage proceeds either automatically (if tests pass) or require human authorization
-  1. Deploying into production is the final stage in a pipeline
+  1. **Deploy**: the change is deployed to a production environment.

 ### Workflow from development to production (simplified example)